enderst3/adv_portfolio/quote-app/README.md

 # Quote of the Day App

-I am making this app so I can experience using React with a database.
+I am making this app so I can experience using React with a firebase database.

 To see the app please download it then use:
 #### npm install
-#### then
+After the install is complete use:
 #### npm start